qiaoyuet/STAT545-hw-Tang-Qiaoyue/README.md

 ## Welcome!

-This is a repository for STAT545 homework 1.
+This is a repository for STAT545 homeworks.
 Please comment on my errors if you spot one.

+## Links

+- Here is the [homepage](http://stat545.com) of STAT545.
+- Link to

 ## About me